doctrine/data-fixtures/README.md

 ### OrderedFixture

-Ordered fixtures followa sequential order starting from `1`.
+Ordered fixtures follow a sequential order starting from `1`.
 The sorter for this type of ordering is behind the scenes a `SplPriorityQueue` instance, so multiple fixtures pointing to same order position will be treated as first come, first served (FIFO).